Walks and talks on Hill of Tara

 Conor Newman has studied the archaeology of Tara for 18 years.
 He was director of the Discovery Programme's survey of Tara and is chairman of the Heritage Council.
 His talk will focus on the creation of religious space at Tara.

-Edel Bhreathnach directed the Discovery Programme's historical analysis of Tara .
+Edel Bhreathnach directed the Discovery Programme's historical analysis of Tara.
 She is the academic project manager at the Mícheál Ó Cléirigh Institute, UCD.
 Her talk will focus on the convergence of politics and religion in the kingship of Tara.

-Roseanne Schot is an assistant lecturer at the department of Archaeology, NUI, Galway .
-She specialises in the archaeology and history of Uisneach, the sacred ‘centre' of ancient Ireland .
+Roseanne Schot is an assistant lecturer at the department of Archaeology, NUI, Galway.
+She specialises in the archaeology and history of Uisneach, the sacred ‘centre' of ancient Ireland.
 Her talk will describe her work at Uisneach through the prism of geophysics.

 Joe Fenwick was senior surveyor on the Discovery Programme's Tara survey and on NUI Galway's research project at Rathcroghan.
 He too specialises in the archaeology of early royal sites and headed up the geophysical survey of Tara for the last 10 years.
 His talk will focus on the contribution of geophysics to our understanding of early royal sites.

 Anthony Corns is the GIS & IT manager at the Discovery Programme.
-He specializes in the application of new technology to further our understanding of archaeology and our cultural past.
+He specialises in the application of new technology to further our understanding of archaeology and our cultural past.
 His talk will focus on the use of GIS for the integration of remotely sensed data sets at Tara.

 Neil Foulkes is secretary of the Hedge Laying Association of Ireland and will explore some of the natural features of Tara including the hedgerows.
-Neil has been involved in hedgerow conservation for over 20 years and was in 2010 was responsible for conducting a survey and producing a management plan for the OPW of the hedgerows at Tara.
+Neil has been involved in hedgerow conservation for over 20 years and in 2010 was responsible for conducting a survey and producing a management plan for the OPW of the hedgerows at Tara.

 The Hill of Tara